Best PC for Gaming and Streaming: 8 Top Picks (2026)

 The Victus 15L starts at $800.
 Solid for 1080p gaming and 720p streaming.

-We tested Fortnite at 1080p medium settings while streaming at 720p30 via NVENC.
-The game held 120+ FPS and OBS reported zero dropped frames over 2 hours.
-Pushing to 1080p60 streaming caused occasional frame drops during heavy particle effects.
+In a game like Fortnite at 1080p medium settings while streaming at 720p30 via NVENC, the frame rate should stay high on this hardware.
+Pushing to 1080p60 streaming is more likely to cause occasional frame drops during heavy particle effects.

 Storage is the weak point.
 The 512 GB SSD fills up after three big games, so budget for a second drive.
 Our guide on the best hard drives for gaming covers affordable expansion options that won’t slow down your load times.